sonda-red/blog/content/posts/04-intel-homelab-2.md

 Not too dirty though...

 In previous homelab builds I spent weeks on setting up complex home networks, PXE booting, HA experiments with external datastores, etc. An important lesson is that your project needs to have a priority and learning goal, otherwise you can get lost in making the most balanced, perfect, and future-proof setup.
 So forgive the ignored best practices of some aspects of this setup.
 The focus is of course running AI workloads on Intel Arc GPUs, I couldn't bring myself to just work on ephemeral `kind` clusters or something like that.
-So this is a mix of both worlds, not a perfect 3-master HA cluster and all the bells and whistles, but also not a single node cluster running locally.
+So this is a mix of both worlds, not a perfect 3-master HA cluster with all the bells and whistles, but also not a single node cluster running locally.

 ### Flux and GitOps